Texas Longhorns women's basketball: All-time series records

-All-time series records against Big 12 members
+All-time series records against SEC members

-Texas women's basketball leads the all-time series against all Big 12 Conference opponents.

 All-time series records against former Big 12 members

 Texas women's basketball leads the all-time series against all former Big 12 Conference opponents.
 Texas holds a winning record against all former Big 12 members in games played in Big 12 competition.

 All-time series records against non-Big 12 former SWC members

 Texas leads all series against former Southwest Conference members who are not current members of the Big 12.

 Individual honors, awards, and accomplishments

 Retired numbers

 The Longhorns retired their first number in program history on September 7, 2019.
 Kamie Ethridge’s number 33 was officially retired at halftime of a Texas–LSU football game, becoming the first female Longhorn athlete to receive this honor.

 Clarissa Davis's number 24 was retired on March 8, 2020, at a pre-game ceremony during the Texas-Oklahoma State Women's Basketball game.